StevenRasmussen/XrmTSToolkit/README.md

 Entity.Attributes["numberofemployees"] = new XrmTSToolkit.Soap.IntegerValue(4000);
 Entity.Attributes["ownerid"] = new XrmTSToolkit.Soap.EntityReference(Xrm.Page.context.getUserId(), "systemuser");
 Entity.Attributes["description"] = new XrmTSToolkit.Soap.StringValue("This is a long string value");
-Entity.Attributes["accountcategorycode"] = new XrmTSToolkit.Soap.OptionSetValue(1);
+Entity.Attributes["telephone1"] = "(999) 123-4567"; //You can also just pass a string instead of a 'StringValue' Entity.Attributes["accountcategorycode"] = new XrmTSToolkit.Soap.OptionSetValue(1);
 Entity.Attributes["name"] = new XrmTSToolkit.Soap.StringValue("Test Account");